 Cooking dried beans from scratch is EASY, and takes about 30 seconds of active time.
-It’s also so much cheaper to buy bulk dried beans than canned beans.
-Also, freshly cooked beans are so much yummier than canned ones!
-In this post, you’ll find all of my best tips for how to cook and use dry beans.
+It’s so much cheaper to buy bulk dried beans than canned beans, and they taste so much yummier!
+Keep scrolling for my best tips for how to cook and use dry beans.

 Start a Weekly Bean Cooking Habit